banderlog/opencv-python-inference-engine/README.md

 Download releases and unpack archives to `dldt` and `opencv` folders.

-You'll need to get 3rd party code for dldt:
+You'll need to get 3rd party `ade` code for dldt of certain commit (as in original dldt repo):

 ```bash
 cd dldt/inference-engine/thirdparty/ade